Spring Ahead: Strategic Moves to Help you Bloom in the Toughest Season of the Year

 It’s time to spring ahead, my friend!

 What’s that?
 You’re feeling a little off?
 Yeah, you’re not alone.

 55% of U.S. adults report feeling tired after the spring daylight saving time transition.

-Spring has arrived with her usual fanfare—longer days, chirpier birds, and the sudden, irrational urge to alphabetize your spice rack or overhaul your entire business strategy.
+Spring has arrived with her usual fanfare - longer days, chirpier birds, and the sudden, irrational urge to alphabetize your spice rack or overhaul your entire business strategy.
 (Just me?)

-But if you’re also feeling off—restless, tired and a little emotionally ping-pongy—there’s a reason for that.
+If you’re also feeling off: restless, tired and maybe a little emotionally ping-pongy, there’s a reason for that.
 It’s called Reverse Seasonal Affective Disorder (RSAD).
+Mmm, sounds fun.
+Is there a doctor in the house?!

 NATURE’S NOT-SO-GENTLE-NUDGE

 Here’s the truth: spring is one of the hardest seasons to emerge from.
 After months of winter dormancy, nature doesn’t politely stretch and yawn.

-It pushes hard—through frost, frozen ground and all manners of resistance.
+Flowers, trees and more bloom through frost, frozen ground and all manners of resistance.
 We’re not so different from those blooms.
-We are definitely working hard to spring ahead.
+We have to work hard to spring ahead.

-Still, we like to pretend we’re separate from all that nature stuff—with our lattes and digital calendars.
+Still, we like to pretend we’re separate from all that nature stuff…with our lattes and digital calendars.
 But our bodies, brains, and leadership behaviors are still deeply tied to the seasons.
-So if your team is dragging—if your creativity is spiking in erratic bursts, or you can’t seem to get that “next big thing” off the ground—it’s not you.
+So if your team is dragging - if your creativity is spiking in erratic bursts, or you can’t seem to get that “next big thing” off the ground, it’s not you.
 It’s spring.

 Let’s break it down.